Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 ![view-child](docs/assets/viewchild.png)

-Now you are able accessing DocumentList properties or calling methods directly.
+Now you are able to access DocumentList properties or to call methods directly.

 ```ts
 // print currently displayed folder node object to console